 You may find, though — as many do — that people who can cut back are the exception, not the rule.
-Many people try to cut down and discover that they can’t.
-Or, they can only cut back for a few days or a few weeks before resuming heavy or excessive use.
+Many people try to cut down and discover that they can’t, or that they can only cut back for a few days or a few weeks before resuming heavy or excessive use.
 Trying to cut down and failing may help the person realize that the problem is more extensive than once thought.

 You may also find that the person is able to stop completely.
-But many addicts have tried this strategy and couldn’t stop or remain abstinent for any significant amount of time.
-Ideally, the person should be assessed by a professional who can determine the best course of action depending on the severity of the problem and the person’s medical, psychological and social history.
+But many struggling with addiction have tried this strategy and couldn’t stop or remain abstinent for a significant amount of time.
+Ideally, the person should be assessed by a professional who can determine the best course of action depending on the severity of the problem and the person’s medical, psychological, and social history.
 If you sense the person is willing to consider that there is a problem, suggest that an evaluation or a consultation with a trusted medical or mental health professional.
 (This suggestion may be too threatening for some people during a first conversation of this kind.)

-To talk with others struggling with similar issues, consider SMART Recovery Friends & Family, which offer science-based, secular support group meeting (both online and in-person) to help those who are affected by the substance abuse, drug abuse, alcohol abuse or other addictions or Al-Aanon, a Twelve-Step organization providing help to family members of alcoholics.
+To talk with others struggling with similar issues, consider SMART Recovery Friends & Family, which offer science-based, secular support group meeting (both online and in-person) to help those who are affected by drug, alcohol, or other addictions.
+Al-Aanon, a Twelve-Step organization, is also a positive way to provide help family members struggling with an alcohol problem.
 Meetings are widely available and free of charge.

-Although you probably want the substance use to stop as soon as possible, immediate abstinence from certain drugs has risks, including withdrawal symptoms with serious medical consequences.
+Although you probably want the substance use to stop as soon as possible, immediate abstinence from certain drugs has certain risks including withdrawal symptoms and serious medical consequences.
 Many people need to be admitted to a detoxification center to help them physically withdraw.

 Even if detoxification is not necessary, a formal, structured treatment program is vital for sustained abstinence.
 A health care professional or substance use counselor can help you and the person in need assess your options.

-Perhaps a friend, another family member, doctor, clergy, boss, co-worker or other significant person might be able to have an effective discussion.
-Or maybe the substance user would respond to activities you can do together, such as reviewing brochures or videos, meeting with a professional or going to a self-help, SMART Recovery or Twelve Step meeting.
+Perhaps a friend, another family member, doctor, clergy, boss, co-worker, or other significant person in their life might be able to have an effective discussion.
+Or maybe the person with the substance use disorder would respond to activities you can do together, such as reviewing brochures or videos, meeting with a professional, or going to a self-help SMART Recovery or Twelve Step meeting.

 DOs and DON’Ts